⚖️ SCHD vs VYM Comparison · Free & No Signup

 SCHD

-• You want regular dividend income from quality dividend payers
+• want regular dividend income from quality dividend payers

-• You already use Schwab and prefer staying within their fund family
+• already use Schwab and prefer staying within one fund family

 VYM

-• You want broader diversification (558 holdings vs 100)
+• want broader diversification (558 holdings vs 100)

-• You want regular dividend income from quality dividend payers
+• want regular dividend income from quality dividend payers

 ⚙️ Want the Full Interactive Comparison?

-Top holdings comparison, sector breakdown, 30-year cost impact calculator, and more — all in one place.
+Side-by-side holdings overlap, sector breakdown, and live performance tabs, all in one place.

 Run Full SCHD vs VYM Comparison → Free · No signup · Instant results